TuulaP/tpsnippet/README.md

 # tpsnippet README

-This is the README for your extension "tpsnippet".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension "tpsnippet".

 ## Features

-Provides simple 'snippet' or template for a usecase for the Visual Studio Code editor case.
+Provides simple 'snippet' or template for a usecase for the Visual Studio Code editor.

 For example if there is an image subfolder under your extension project workspace: